AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Experimental Details

 \subsection{Suppression Bypass}

 Can we steer \textit{against} learned preferences?
 Prompting a safety-trained model to ``be dishonest'' typically triggers refusal or meta-commentary (``As someone pretending to be dishonest, I would...'').
 We test whether internal steering bypasses this resistance on models where the method succeeds.
-See \cref{sec:coeff-sweep} for a complete generation trace showing this meta-commentary behavior.
+See \cref{sec:traces-appendix} for complete generation traces showing this meta-commentary behavior.
 The mechanism is visible in raw log-ratios on DailyDilemmas (Table~\ref{tbl:logratios}).
 For honesty-relevant items, AntiPaSTO steers bidirectionally: $\alpha{=}{-}1$ gives $-0.2$, baseline $0.0$, and $\alpha{=}{+}1$ gives $+0.6$.
 Prompting fails: both ``be honest'' and ``be dishonest'' produce the same score ($-0.4$), indicating the model resists persona-based manipulation entirely.
-Internal steering bypasses output-level resistance.
+In this setting, internal steering appears to bypass output-level resistance.

 A natural question: if models are trained to be honest, why do they resist honesty on these dilemmas?
 DailyDilemmas pits values against each other.
 Analysis of the 145 items where honesty conflicts with another value shows the main opponents are self-interest (52 dilemmas), loyalty (18), patience (27), and empathy-related values (peacekeeping, protection, avoidance).
-The model is not refusing honesty in general—it prioritizes competing values.
+The model is prioritizes competing values, rather than dishonesty.
 We steer along the suppressed honesty axis.
 This matters for alignment research because output-level prompting can fail precisely in the regimes we care about (refusal, meta-commentary, persona-override detection).
-Representation-level intervention provides a tool for studying and modulating behavior even when prompting is resisted, enabling experiments that separate internal control from output filtering.
+Representation-level intervention provides a tool for studying and modulating behavior even when prompting is resisted, enabling experiments that separate internal control from output filtering (see \cref{sec:behavioral-planning} for discussion of thought suppression mechanisms).
 We also observe that post-training affects steerability: safety-focused training reduces it, reasoning-focused training preserves it.
 See \cref{sec:hardening-appendix} for analysis.